SejalPatil024/Sejal_Patil024/README.md

 <h2 align="left">Hi 👋!
-My name is Sejal Patil, and I'm a Tech Problem Solver and AI Enthusiast from the United Kingdom.</h2>
+My name is Sejal Patil, and I'm a Tech Problem Solver and AI Enthusiast.</h2>

 ### 👋 Hey there!
 I'm Sejal Patil!